 Even if this is your first time making homemade pumpkin dog treats, you’ll be amazed at how easy they are.

-You probably already have all the ingredients needed to make these pumpkin treats.
-Yep, I used pantry staples to make this pumpkin dog biscuit recipe.
+You probably already have all the ingredients needed to make these biscuit treats.
+Yep, I used pantry staples to make this recipe.

-These DIY pumpkin dog biscuits are made with wholesome ingredients – so they are actually good for your dog.
+And they are wholesome ingredients – so they are actually good for your dog.
 Your pup will think they are eating a treat, but you will know they are eating nourishing food that is as good as a vitamin.
+They are high in dietary fiber and easy to digest, so they won’t give pups any stomach issues.

 Benefits of Pumpkin